 Organic T Shirt Printing: should be just that, we have excellent T-shirt suppliers who deliver a sustainable organic product to us.
-We believe it would be wrong to add PVC to these environmentally friendly T-shirts.
-We screen print with water based inks, and we no longer use plastic film positives to make our screens.
+Therefore it would be wrong to add a PVC print to these environmentally friendly T-shirts.
+All screen prints are made with water based inks, and plastic film positives are no longer used to create the screens.

 Pthalate free inks are certainly an improvement on older plastisol inks, but still contain PVC.
 Is your “environmentally friendly” screen printer using plastic inks?
 You may be surprised by the answer.
 Tons of plastic enters the environment every year on the front of T-shirts.
 It is not recyclable.

-Cotton Alternatives: There are some natural alternative materials to cotton.
-Often used as a percentage mix with organic cotton they are mostly bamboo, hemp, and viscose materials.
+Cotton Alternatives: There are often used as a percentage mix with organic cotton, and are mostly bamboo, hemp, and viscose materials.
 These all have their own pros and cons.
 Some have an intensive production process, but the finished T-shirt will be extremely durable.
 All these alternatives help take the pressure off cotton as a crop.

 Please Note: Although our preference and recommendation (especially if you’re a brand and looking for a high quality product) is for organic garments, we do also have non-organic garments featured on our website for customers whose budget may not be able accommodate these products.

 If you’d like to only see our organic products, see the link below.

 A water based ink is made up of pigment, resin, and water.
 Other additives such as anti foam, and surfactants are also used.
 They are not entirely harmless/neutral in their make up.
 But they avoid the use of PVC, and solvents.

 Water based inks are biodegradable, and if dealt with in the correct way, will release less harmful toxins into the environment than the plastisol alternative.
 When printing on to lighter coloured materials with darker pigments the resulting prints do not require excessive amounts of energy to fully cure.